smart-data-models/dataModel.PublicAccountability/RevenueCollection/doc/spec_DE.md

           required:
             - type
             - coordinates
-          title: 'GeoJSON MultiPolygon'
+          title: GeoJSON MultiPolygon
           type: object
           x-ngsi:
             type: GeoProperty
+      x-ngsi:
+        type: GeoProperty
     month:
-      description: 'Month corresponding to this observation and is described in MM format, for eg. ''05'' for the month of May.'
+      description: 'Month corresponding to this observation and is described in MM format, for eg. ''05'' for the month of May'
       type: string
       x-ngsi:
         type: Property
     municipalityInfo:
-      description: 'Municipality information corresponding to this observation.'
+      description: Municipality information corresponding to this observation
       properties:
         addressLocality:
           type: string